inaos/inac/doc/manual.md

 ## Library Version
-The INAOS Common C Library version is of the form A.B.C, where A is the major version, B is the minor version and C is the micro version.
-If the micro version is zero, it's omitted from the version string, i.e. the version string is just A.B.
+The INAOS Common C Library version is of the form A.B.C, where A is the major version, B is the minor version and C is the patch version.
+If the patch version is zero, it's omitted from the version string, i.e. the version string is just A.B.
-When a new release only fixes bugs and doesn't add new features or functionality, the micro version is incremented.
-When new features are added in a backwards compatible way, the minor version is incremented and the micro version is set to zero.
+When a new release only fixes bugs and doesn't add new features or functionality, the patch version is incremented.
+When new features are added in a backwards compatible way, the minor version is incremented and the patch version is set to zero.
 When there are backwards incompatible changes, the major version is incremented and others are set to zero.

 The following preprocessor constants specify the current version of the
 library:

-`INA_MAJOR_VERSION, INA_MINOR_VERSION, INA_MICRO_VERSION`
+`INA_MAJOR_VERSION, INA_MINOR_VERSION, INA_PATCH_VERSION`

 Integers specifying the major, minor and micro versions, respectively.